andrew henderson menu

 This question goes back to the lifestyle issue that we discussed earlier in this article – where do you imagine yourself living, and is that the same place as where you plan to get your second citizenship?

-According to the people I work with who use this approach, you get many of the same benefits – namely the ability to live in Europe and a passport with decent visa-free travel – without some of the perpetual nonsense that can accompany an EU passport.
+According to the people we work with who use this approach, you get many of the same benefits – namely, the ability to live in Europe and a passport with decent visa-free travel – without some of the perpetual nonsense that can accompany an EU passport.

 For the most part, then, you’re probably not going to become a resident in the country where you get your second citizenship.